react-cosmos/react-cosmos/README.md

 ### Requirements

-- [x] You should already be using CommonJS modules to structure your code and [webpack](http://webpack.github.io/) to bundle your modules for the browser.
+- [x] You should already be using CommonJS modules to structure your code and [webpack](http://webpack.github.io/) or [Browserify](http://browserify.org/) to bundle your modules for the browser.
 - [ ] You need to create [fixtures](http://en.wikipedia.org/wiki/Test_fixture) for each set of props and states you want to load your components with.
 You can do this after you get started.

 ### Usage